Aarhus University is a modern, academically diverse and research-intensive university with a strong commitment to

 for information on Science and Technology and Aarhus University, respectively.

-The place of work is Blichers Allé 20, DK-8830 Tjele, Denmark, and the area of employment is Aarhus University with related departments.
+The place of work is Kirstinebjergvej 10, DK-5792 Aarslev, Denmark, and the area of employment is Aarhus University with related departments.
+It is

-The positions are initially located at the AU-Foulum campus.
-It is planned that the Department of Food Science will be relocated to Agro Food Park, Skejby, Aarhus in 2019.
+planned that the Department of Food Science will be relocated to Agro Food Park, Skejby, Aarhus in 2019.
 Teaching activities are primarily conducted at AU-Campus, Aarhus.

 Short-listing is used.
 This means that after the deadline for applications - and with the assistance from the assessment committee